Updated: April 11, 2023 - 9 min read

 Constraint Management Framework “RIVER”:

-Over the period, I have managed number of products and so dozens of constraints.
+Over the period, I have managed a number of products and so dozens of constraints.
 This experience taught me, how to identify the constraints in more structured way, and address them systematically.
 I call it a simple constraint management framework RIVER.

 So far, it worked well for me, and hopefully, it will serve you as a good starting point.
 The way the river keeps flowing, the process of managing constraints is also continuous and should keep running throughout the product lifecycle.

 Review – To start with, you need to review your constraint parameters against the target product goals.
 Find out how far you are from achieving it.
 If you find yourself behind, then start putting a plan in place to achieve the desired outcome.
-Your plan should answer what (needs to be addressed), how (will you address it) and when (it should be addressed) sides to bring objectivity to your planning.
+Your plan should answer what (needs to be addressed), how (you will address it) and when (it should be addressed) sides to bring objectivity to your planning.

 Implement – Not it’s time to take the action.
 Explain the constraint and associated parameters to all involved parties and bring necessary attention.
 Your job is not just to explain, but to also make sure that associated work is prioritized in future releases/sprints, and rightly tested.
 To make that possible, you might have to refine the Definition of Done (DoD) to reflect the constrain specific validations.

 Validate – Just the DoD pass criteria is not sufficient to track the progress made by the team.
 Outside the ongoing sprints, you may want to put some metrics in place and define the mechanism to track the data points on an ongoing basis.
-This will help you to track the progress continuously, instead getting a last minute surprise towards end of release.
+This will help you to track the progress continuously, instead getting a last-minute surprise towards end of release.

 Additionally, there are times when you may want to consider some short-term goals (intermediate) like supporting 5k concurrent users (load) for upcoming release, instead long-term goal of supporting 50k concurrent users.
 It helps to unblock your launch/releases and still helps to track the progress towards future milestones.

 Elevate – What if you figure out that team is unable to make sufficient progress within couple of weeks or sprints?
 Well, now it’s time to elevate the problem.
-This may require allocating more time to specific type of work within the sprint, or tweaking (increase/decrease) resource capacity of the team, or even bringing SME from outside the team.
+This may require allocating more time to a specific type of work within the sprint, or tweaking (increase/decrease) the resource capacity of the team, or even bringing SME from outside the team.
 At times, you may want to reach out to leadership team (sponsor), to keep them aware of the situation.
 It is important that you go with plan to address the situation (possibly with backup plan).
 It is okay to ask for specific help from leadership team (or sponsor) in such situation as far as you confident to address the situation with you plan in specific timelines.

 Repeat – If original plan is practical and if you have right level of resources then about 50 to 70% of times, you should be able to address the constrain in single cycle.
 Even if it is not fully fixed, you should have achieved partial results, achieving your short-term goal fulfilled.
 In case, it is not fully addressed yet, then repeat this cycle until you get desired results to fulfill your target product goals.
 Basically, this cycle needs to repeat until you can confidently say that constraint is no more a constraint, for your product launch or a release to market.